 At your initial consultation, Dr. Patel or Dr. Fountain will review your medical history and perform an oral health exam to see if you qualify for dental implants.
 They will take x-rays and use advanced CT scanning to analyze your teeth and bone tissue.
 It is important to determine if you have a sufficient amount of bone that can support the implant posts.

 At your implant consultation, you and your dentist can discuss your concerns and they will be able to answer all your questions.
 Dr. Patel or Dr. Fountain will develop a customized treatment plan to map out every step of your implant process.
 They will determine how many implants and what kind you need as well as what type dental restoration will work best for you.

-During your examination, your dentist may discover issues that will need to be addressed before the implant posts can be placed.
+During your dental exam, your dentist may discover issues that we will need to address before we can place the implant posts.
 It is important that your oral health is good to create a healthy environment for the implants to heal properly.